YashPotdar/deep-learning-pulmonary-edema/index.md

   </tr>
    <tr>
     <td style="border-right: 1px solid black;">Description 1</td>
     <td style="border-right: 1px solid black;">Hey!
-I’m Yash Potdar and I’m originally from San Ramon, CA. After graduation, I plan to travel Europe and work in the tech space.
+I’m Yash and I’m from the SF Bay Area.
+After graduation, I plan to travel Europe and work in the tech space.
 Some fields I’m interested in are autonomous vehicles and consumer technology.
 </td>
     <td>Hi!
-My name is Marco Morocho and I am from Los Angeles, California.
+My name is Marco and I am from Los Angeles, California.
 After college, I plan to travel and eventually get into the Sports Analytics field.
 </td>
   </tr>
 </table>